 A transom door is incorporated into the rear of the cockpit.
-The door is secured automatically in the open or closed position by a special magnetic latch system.
-The magnet releases and allows the door to be moved to the full open or closed position when enough force is exerted to overcome the magnet.
-When closing the transom door, make sure it is completely closed and secured by the magnetic latch.
+The door is secured automatically in the open or closed position by a special notched hinge.
+Lifting the door releases it and allows the door to be moved to the full open or closed position where the weight of the door causes it to drop into the notch securing it in that position.
+When closing the transom door, make sure it has dropped completely into the notch to prevent it from opening accidentally.